Theta: The future of video content delivery

 In the last couple of months, Theta has been primarily busy onboarding crypto companies to run validator nodes and generating content for its audience.
 Just yesterday they have [signed a deal with MGM studios](https://medium.com/theta-network/mgm-studios-brings-hollywood-classics-to-theta-tv-powered-by-theta-network-aba69ff7efa9) to bring some classic movies to their platform.
 Again showing that they are making all the right moves and connecting with the right people to ensure a bright future.

 Theta Token is one of the companies that shows how we can leverage blockchain technology for more than just exchanging value.
-To us, it has become very clear that in a couple of years, or maybe a decade, blockchain technology will be integrated into most areas of our lives and we are seeing the first signs of that with companies like Theta Network finding different alleys to take advantage of the possibilities out there.
+To us, it has become evident that in a couple of years, or maybe a decade, blockchain technology will be integrated into most areas of our lives.
+We see the first signs of that with companies like Theta Network finding different alleys to take advantage of the possibilities out there.

-Theta has developed a revolutionary concept where everyone seems to benefit from using the platform and we believe it’s just a matter of time before people start to figure out that there are better ways to consume content than by watching ‘legacy platforms’ like Youtube and Twitch and it’s up to those behemoths to transition themselves or inevitably be left in the dust due to the incentives being offered by Theta Network.
+Theta has developed a revolutionary concept where everyone seems to benefit from using the platform.
+We believe it’s just a matter of time before people start to figure out that there are better ways to consume content than by watching ‘legacy platforms’ like Youtube and Twitch.
+It’s up to those behemoths to transition themselves or inevitably be left in the dust due to the incentives being offered by Theta Network.

-The future in a way also seems obvious to their big partners, and even founders of current potential competitors, since they not only partner with Theta.TV and Theta Token, but also advise them.
+The future also seems obvious to their big partners, and even founders of current potential competitors, since they not only partner with Theta.TV and Theta Token, but also advise them.